Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Curriculum Area: Computing

-Curriculum Leaders: Miss Banks, Mrs. Hope, Mr Jones and Miss Bullen
+Curriculum Leaders: Mr Jones, Mrs. Wilson, Miss Cowburn and Miss Bullen

 Our Computing curriculum aims to equip children to use computational thinking and creativity, to understand and change the world.
 We intend to motivate and inspire children through lessons that engage and challenge all learners.